-DAAD is offering Study Scholarships for Foreign Graduates in the Fields of Fine Art, Design, Visual Communication, and Film.
+DAAD is offering Study Scholarships for foreign graduates in the fields of Fine Art, Design, Visual Communication, and Film.
 This is available to foreign students for the academic year 2022/2023.

 - Travel allowance, unless these expenses are covered by the home country or another source of funding